ayu-mushi/memoru/README.md

 --------

 ###Initialize
-type `memoru init` to initialize a directory for using memoru.
+Type `memoru init` to initialize a directory for using memoru.

 ###memoru & tw
 https://github.com/shokai/tw